 So, the red flags, for open account trading, do tend to be more on the side of the traditional monitoring, Red flags, transaction monitoring, because that’s all the bank is seeing, is wire transfers.
 And they don’t have any of the underlying data, or trade documents of any kind to support that.
-So that’s where you have to exactly look for those red flags of countries and parties, and indicators, or freeform text messages on the wire transfers, locations of originators or beneficiaries.
+So that’s where you have to look for those red flags of countries and parties, and indicators, or freeform text messages on the wire transfers, locations of originators or beneficiaries.

 All of those, exactly what that person is saying is that it sets suspicious activity, and it could just be that TBML is the underlying activity that’s going on that has generated that suspicious transaction.

 In my example I get a wire transfer from the UAE that says something about used cars, something weird there, and there are actually a lot of sales of US used cars to the Middle East that have been involved in money laundering schemes.

 So, that’s what really got my attention, and it was flagged from our transaction monitoring system, too, as unusual.

-But as far as the only export finance side, or import finance side, and the letters of credit, banks are not digitizing the data on these documents to a great degree yet.
+But as far as the export finance side, or import finance side, and the letters of credit, banks are not digitizing the data on these documents to a great degree yet.
 If you don’t have digital information, then you can’t have a monitoring system that looks for it, because it needs data to compare things to.

 Q: Did you allow the wire transfer to go through and just report it as a SAR?

 A: Yes.
 Because in money laundering, you don’t want to reject a transaction.
 Number one, you’re tipping off your customer, and number two, you don’t really have a legal, right to be doing that.